Magnetostriction-Driven Muon Localization in an Antiferromagnetic Oxide

 Magnetic order in MnO was identified over 65 years ago \cite{rothMagneticStructuresMnO1958} and later progressively refined with numerous studies \cite{PhysRevB.38.11901,PhysRevB.27.6964,PhysRevLett.96.047209,gazzara_middleton_1965, PhysRevB.28.6542, yamamotoSpinArrangementsMagnetic1972, PhysRev.142.287, 10.1143/JPSJ.15.466}.
-In addition to fundamental physics research, MnO is also found in a variety of applications, including catalysis, electronics, digital storage, spintronics, and in size-engineering through nanoparticle synthesis \cite{adma.201905823, acsomega.0c03455, PhysRevB.95.134427}.
 For temperatures above $T_{N}=118$~K, MnO has the cubic rock salt structure ($Fm\bar{3}m$).
 Below $T_{N}$ a magnetic transition to antiferromagnetic ordering (type-II) occurs, with Mn moments aligned ferromagnetically along (111) planes (likely along the [11$\bar{2}$] direction \cite{PhysRevLett.96.047209}), and anti-parallel between adjacent planes, which induces a small distortion.
 This magnetostrictive effect, associated with a deviation of $\sim 0.6^\circ$ from the $90^\circ$ angle in the cubic structure \cite{PhysRevB.1.236, balagurovMagnetostructuralPhaseTransitions2016}, results in a rhombohedral distortion that is further refined by neutron scattering experiments into the monoclinic $C2/c$ symmetry of the magnetically ordered phase.
 An additional modulation of the atomic positions further reducing the symmetry to $C2$ has also been suggested \cite{PhysRevLett.96.047209}.